 We bought our property sight unseen, and looked intensely forward to the time we would lay eyes on it for the first time and experience the thrill of discovery.
-Our land.
-Our home.
 For 4 months we carefully sorted, weighed and vetted supplies.
 In February of 2015, we made our move.
 4000+ pounds of supplies were flown in to a frozen lake in a ski plane, 150 miles away from the nearest road.
 The thermometer on the plane read -25 below.
 We unloaded, and as the pilot slammed the door on his plane, we heard “Well, Hope you guys like eachother!
 Good luck!”
 And with that, we were alone.
-Nothing but silence, intense cold, and the anticipation of the future.
-It was time to begin building a new life.

 For the first week, in temperatures of -20F and below, we camped out at the landing lake.
-From this base camp, warm in a Seek Outside tipi tent with titanium wood stove, we attacked the first order of business: finding our property.
-The intense thrill of finding our boundary markers in the snow was an exhilarating feeling.
-It took us eight days of slogging through waist deep snow in snowshoes to find our corners and to select the site for and erect our home for the remaining winter and into summer: a beautiful tipi with a wood stove.
-For the next few months we hauled that 4000 pounds of gear from the lake by foot, selected and milled lumber for our cabin-to-be, and acquainted ourselves with the new stomping grounds.
+From this base camp, warm in a Seek Outside tipi tent with a tiny wood stove, we attacked the first order of business: finding the property.
+The intense thrill of finding the boundary markers in the snow was an exhilarating feeling.
+It took eight days of slogging through waist deep snow in snowshoes to find our corners and to select the site for and erect our home for the remaining winter and into summer: a beautiful tipi with a wood stove.
+For the next few months we hauled that 4000 pounds of gear from the lake by foot, selected and milled lumber for the initial small cabin, and acquainted ourselves with the new stomping grounds.

 It was relieving to arrive back at the nascent homestead after a five day ride through woods, over foothills, along rivers, and bypassing bogs.
 Upon arrival, we immediately began construction of a pole barn for the horses.
-We had planted grass the previous fall, and harvested it for winter consumption by the horses.
 The horses continued to help us clear land for our airstrip and garden, and we began the distinct slip into the winter months.

 Year one was a challenge—Always something to do to prepare for the winter, always a logistical puzzle to make things happen.
 We have made it a long way since then.
 There is always more to be done.
-We are constantly growing and improving our facilities and home.
-With so many projects, it can be overwhelming to think about all we want to accomplish.
-With the work load so great, we find it important to remember the joy of the many milestones we have reached.
+We are constantly growing and improving the facilities and home.
+With so many projects, it can be overwhelming to think about all there is to accomplish.
+With the work load so great, we find it important to remember the joy of the many milestones reached.

-It is an absolute joy and privilege to use our guiding and outdoor skills to share the homestead we have built from scratch and it’s surrounding wilderness with guests.
-We hope that after a visit, the view of these mountains will evoke a sense of peace and potential and promise.
-Come on out and make yourself at home.
+It is an absolute joy and privilege to use my guiding and outdoor skills to share this built from scratch homestead and it’s surrounding wilderness with guests.
+Please inquire about a vacation out here today!